Edward T. Foote II: Honors

-The University of Miami established the Foote Fellowships in honor of the University's fourth president.
+The University of Miami established the Foote Fellowships in honor of the university's fourth president.
 In 2003, Foote was elected to the Common Cause National Governing Board.
-Foote also was inducted into the Iron Arrow Honor Society, the highest honor bestowed by the University of Miami.
+Foote was inducted into the Iron Arrow Honor Society, the highest honor bestowed by the University of Miami.

+Personal life

+Foote was married to Roberta "Bosey" Fulbright Foote, who died in May 2015.
+She was born December 27, 1938, in Arkansas and was the daughter of the late U.S. senator, J. William Fulbright.
+They had three children and eight grandchildren.

 Death

 Foote died on February 15, 2016, at the age of 78 from complications of Parkinson's disease at East Ridge nursing facility in Cutler Bay, Florida.
 Former University of Miami president Donna Shalala wrote in an email, "He was a remarkable leader and a real gentleman.
 The University improved greatly under his tenure."
-The university's current president, Julio Frenk, said "President Foote’s tenure … was marked by a far-reaching and rigorous pursuit of academic excellence that helped to distinguish our students and faculty among the finest in the nation.
+The university's current president, Julio Frenk, said, "President Foote’s tenure...was marked by a far-reaching and rigorous pursuit of academic excellence that helped to distinguish our students and faculty among the finest in the nation.
 Together with his late wife, Roberta "Bosey" Fulbright Foote, they made Miami their home, and we are a far better and stronger institution and community thanks to them."

-Personal

-Foote was married to Roberta "Bosey" Fulbright Foote, who died in May 2015.
-She was born December 27, 1938, in Arkansas and was the daughter of the late U.S. senator, J. William Fulbright, namesake of the Fulbright scholarship.
-They had three children, Julia, William and Thaddeus and eight grandchildren.